jednano/create-react-app/CONTRIBUTING.md

 ### Convention

-Instead of letting the user specify the entry filename, we always assume it to be `src/index.js`.
+We accept one or more entry points in `src/entries/*.js`.
 Rather than letting the user specify the output bundle name, we generate it, but make sure to include the content hash in it.
 Whenever possible, we want to leverage convention to make good choices for the user, especially in cases where it’s easy to misconfigure something.

 ### Heuristics